KittyGiraudel/site/_posts/2014-09-01-sassdoc-and-semantic-versioning.md

 ## Isn’t it too soon for `1.0.0`?

-> … I mean, project is not even a month old.

 We have started working on SassDoc mid-June and released the stable version of `1.0.0` on July 17th according to npm, so we basically took a month for the launch.

 When we were first talking about `1.0.0`, someone told us it was too soon because the projet needed to mature a bit first.